Williamson County Divorce Lawyer

 The General Sessions Court handles small claims (under $25,000) and traffic violations as well as criminal cases, but in a family law context your case might be before the General Sessions Court if there was an Order of Protection or if someone violated an Order of Protection and was arrested by the police.

-At Widrig Law PLLC we offer free initial consultations.
+At Widrig Law PLLC we offer initial consultations.
 If you or a loved one has a child support, alimony dispute, divorce, legal separation, adoption, prenuptial agreement, or other family law related case then please call us at 615-417-7800 today.